NARA Privacy Act Systems: NARA 44

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 552a(a)(3), as amended, 29 U.S.C.
 791, 44 U.S.C.
 2104(a), as amended, the Americans with Disabilities Act of 1990, as amended, Executive Order 13164, and 29 CFR Part 1614.

-ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: Routine uses A, B, C, D, E, F, G and H listed in Appendix A apply to this system.
+ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: Routine uses A, B, C, D, E, F, G, H, and I listed in Appendix A apply to this system.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: